jundalisay/spblist/content/en/research/sarkar/idea/chapter-04c.md

   - The exhaustion of all the previous momentum accumulated by the mind due to its previous journeys in Brahma Cakra is called mokśa, the union with the Transcendentality.

-> *Superphysics note: We implement the 50 propensities as the lines (travel, marriage, venus, etc). <!-- 7 + 3 dimensions multiplied by 5 layers. --> The "2" is the change from past to present.
-The "10" is the dominant 7 mounts and 3 lines.
+{{< n n="We implement the 50 propensities as the lines (travel, marriage, venus, etc). <!-- 7 + 3 dimensions multiplied by 5 layers. --> The 2 is the change from past to present.
+The 10 is the dominant 7 mounts and 3 lines. " >}}

 30 May 1959